-The end of the 2017 calendar year sees major change in senior management at Wesfarmers.
+The end of the 2017 calendar year sees

 In November, Rob Scott will succeed Richard Goyder as Group Managing Director and Chief Executive Officer; and Anthony Gianotti will succeed Terry Bowen as Group Chief Financial Officer.
 The directors are pleased that, as has been the case historically, these critical appointments have been able to be made internally, with people who understand the company's values and culture.